 - 2012-2013: Certificate in Computer Science at Bishop's University (Lennoxville, QC)

-- 2005-2013: Self-employed mowing lawns, landscaping, small-scale construction work and odd jobs (mainly summer)
+- 2005-: Self-employed doing small-scale construction work, landscaping, computer work and odd jobs (mainly summer)

-- 2002-2013: Sound technician, webmaster and (starting in 2011) secretary for Plymouth-Trinity United Church.
+- 2002-: Sound technician, webmaster and (since 2020) online audio mixer for Plymouth-Trinity United Church.

 Interests (aside from trains)